iavi356/Calculator/README.md

 # Calculator
-A calculator madre using HTML, CSS and Javascript
+A calculator made using HTML, CSS and Javascript